JoeyyScott/general-gielinor-game/README.md

 + [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool in conjunction with coolors.co to provide a better colour contrast for accessibility.
 + [Transfonter](https://transfonter.org/) - A tool I used to generate the accompanying font files for my custom RuneScape Font.
 + [Font Awesome](https://fontawesome.com/) - I used the Font Awesome icon library to provide icons for some of my hints, my home button and my footer links.
 + [Bootstrap](https://getbootstrap.com/) - The Bootstrap framework is being used to organize and position my answers within my quiz container using the grid system.
-It also handles the JavaScript for the sites modals.
+It also handles the JavaScript for the site's modals.
 + [GitPod](https://gitpod.io) - GitPod was the online IDE (Integrated Development Engine) I used to develop this site.
 + [Git](https://git-scm.com) - Git is an open source version control system where you can commit changes to the associated Github repository and push changes to Github pages.